maxpli/kineticGFR/README.md

 The calculator combines a calculator for eGFR-MDRD (1,2,3) and a calculator for kineticGFR (4).

+Please try a Demo of the kinetic GFR calculator at http://www.konsil.at/kinetic/

 ## DESCRIPTION ##

 * Choice of GFR estimator affects GFR calculations.
 MDRD was used in reference to Chen et al. (4).